Tuition & Financial Aid

 - What if my tax return does not agree with the information provided to FACTS?

-Once all required documentation is submitted to FACTS Grant & Aid Assessment, including the current year Federal Income Tax Return, the Chief Financial Officer will prepare recommendations to the Finance Committee members.
+Once all required documentation is submitted to FACTS Grant & Aid Assessment, including the current year Federal Income Tax Return, the Chief Financial Officer will make recommendations to the Financial Aid Committee members.
 Recommendations are based on the report from FACTS, tax return, and amount of funds available that year for financial support.

 The amount of financial aid awarded varies from year to year.
 The annual proceeds from the Mardi Gras Ball comprise the largest contribution to the scholarship fund.
 An amount is calculated on the FACTS Grant & Aid Assessment for the family contribution.
 This amount is deducted from the tuition obligation and a percentage of need is applied.
 The total amount of funds available and the total number of students applying determine the percentage.
 Historically, the Academy has been able to provide 50% of financial need.